-On New Year’s Eve, we spent the morning hanging out in our cabana, playing Connect Four and chatting with our favorite waitress, May.
+Post tour, we headed back to the hotel for more relaxing and – well, let’s be honest – drinking!
+The next morning, New Year’s Eve, we spent the day hanging out in our cabana, playing Connect Four, and chatting with our favorite waitress, May.

 She was the absolute best during our stay and I hope to see her again when we return.
 May heard us talking about lanterns and she mentioned that she would try to find some for us.
 If you’ve never seen the Yi Peng Festival in Chiang Mai (Festival of Light) I urge you to visit this site or search google images for “yi peng lantern festival.”
 This has been a dream of mine since I first heard of it many years ago.
 Even though we weren’t participating in the real Yi Peng Festival, I knew that many people would light lanterns at midnight on New Year’s Eve and I wanted in.